Sir-Aguiar/DependencyInjection/README.md

 I think i just cried in here, can you imagine?
 Refactoring your code and its implementation is still the same, and works as it should.
 Man, that's heaven.

-But I told you that i was teaching you how to write tests right?
-Let's go then, I'm a man of word, but I warn you: **You don't need to change a single letter from your source code now, the code and the test, run independently**.
+But I told you that I was gonna teach you how to write tests right?
+Let's go then, I'm a man of word, but I warn you: **You don't need to change a single letter from your source code now, the code and the test run independently**.

 ### I'm so in heaven that i need to say to my code "Hey!
 Gimme an error to have fun"